 Meanwhile, the US auto industry focused on production volume, rather than production efficiency, and continued to overlook the impact of Ohno’s maturing efforts to focus on efficiency.
 Ohno was following in the deep footsteps of Sakichi Toyoda, founder of both Toyota Weaving & Spinning and Toyota Motor Corporation, who maintained a relentless pursuit of lower costs, through ever-increasing production efficiency, in both organizations from their opening days.

 Ohno entered auto production from the mills in 1943, after both companies were merged by their leading customer, the Japanese military.
 Upon arrival, he witnessed factories in full disarray, “controlled by inertia rather than reason.”

-Guided by strong first impressions of Dr. Deming during his lectures across Japan in 1950, Toyoda led Toyota’s Total Quality Control (TQC) efforts, with a commitment for Toyota to eventually win the Deming Prize.
+Guided by strong first impressions of Dr. Deming during his early lectures across Japan, Toyoda led Toyota’s Total Quality Control (TQC) efforts, with a commitment for Toyota to eventually win the Deming Prize.
 According to author, Togo, Ohno “became a convert,” when he saw TQC as “fully compatible” with JIT.